-Honestly, this dish reminded me of something I would get at a fancy Mediterranean restaurant, like The Belvedere in Beverly Hills.
-The flavors are rich, profound, and zesty.
+The flavors are rich and zesty.
 The lamb meatballs are lightly seasoned with garlic, cumin, and parsley, which pairs perfectly with the lemony, buttery orzo cooked with a greek olive medley.
-UTTER PERFECTION!!
-Each bite was such a treat!
+Each bite is such a treat!

 So, let’s jump into this recipe!

 Lamb is such a flavorful meat so it does not need much to taste incredible.
 So, less is more in this case and you only need a few seasonings:

 When cooking lamb, it is important to not overcook it because it can easily dry out and lose all its delicious flavor.
 For cooking lamb meatballs, you only need to cook on each side for a total of 2-3 minutes, cooking the entire time for no more than 5-7 minutes.

 Once the lamb is cooked you will set it aside and prepare the orzo (in the same skillet!!-yay).